45+ DIY Porch Railing Ideas You Can Build Yourself

 Martin said, “The installation was so easy!
 One of the easiest home projects I have completed by far.
 I was done in less than an hour, and it looks great!”

 David built this rail system in the middle of the stone steps so that people can grip it on both sides.
-You can build the same kind of rail using this Surface Mount Outdoor Railing Kit that is specially designed to accommodate landings.
+You can build the same kind of rail using this Classic Outdoor Railing Kit that is specially designed to accommodate landings.
 All you have to do is input the desired length of the sloped rail and the desired length of the landing rail in order to get all the parts you need.

 Mike wanted a clean, industrial railing to match the concrete steps that lead up to his driveway.
 He used this Swivel Elbow fitting in combination with the Side Outlet Elbow fitting to transition the rail from the steps to the landing.
 He used the Flange fitting to mount the rail to the wall near his garage.

-This black Wall Mounted Stair Railing looks beautiful with the white wood posts and steps.
+This black Simple Wall Mounted Stair Railing looks beautiful with the white wood posts and steps.
 Plus, it adds extra safety and stability where you need it most.
 If you want the same kind of style, order the kit with the powder coating finish in glossy black.

 Ready to build your own simple handrail but still feeling unsure about how to install it?
-This guide will walk you through the process of building a rail like the one above from start to finish.
+This DIY handrail guide will walk you through the process of building a rail like the one above from start to finish.
 You’ll be amazed at how easy it is.

 Build Your Own Railing System

 A good railing system serves many purposes.
 It provides safety and stability, looks great, and increases the value of your home.
 Plus, it should be easy and quick to build.
-Our handrail kits make it easier than ever to build a railing for your front porch or back deck all on you own.
+Our simple handrail kits make it easier than ever to build a railing for your front porch or back deck all on you own.

 Interested in building something custom?
 Don’t hesitate to reach out to our team for free design assistance.
 Our team has helped many of the customers featured in this post and would be glad to do the same for you.